-Reliable and Stable Technical Registration of Internet Number Resources
+Reliable and Stable Registration of Internet Number Resources

-Since 1992, the RIPE NCC has been responsible for allocating Internet number resources in its service region.
-The next few years will see a significant change in the global Internet landscape and in particular in the Internet registry system, as the remaining IPv4 address space is allocated.
+Since 1992, the RIPE NCC has been responsible for distributing Internet number resources in its service region.
+The next few years will see a significant change in the global Internet landscape and in particular in the Internet registry system, as the remaining unallocated IPv4 address space is exhausted.
 Against a likely backdrop of increased demand for resource transfers, the RIPE NCC will need to evolve its registration processes if it is to continue to uphold the core principles upon which its registry function has been based: uniqueness, aggregation and conservation.

-An important part of this evolution will involve enhanced registry functions that will enable the RIPE NCC to play a more active role in the lifecycle management of Internet number resources (IPv4, IPv6 and AS Numbers).
-While some of these activities will be an extension of current resource management practices (such as allocation, auditing and merger/closure procedures), other activities may provide new registry functions designed to meet the changing needs of RIPE NCC members (e.g. certification of Internet number resources).
-As a result of these enhanced registry activities, the RIPE NCC will evolve its role from distributing and registering Internet number resources to more actively managing the full lifecycle of these resources.
+An important part of this evolution will involve maturing the RIPE NCC's registry functions in ways that enable the RIPE NCC to play a more active role in the lifecycle management of Internet number resources (IPv4, IPv6 and AS Numbers).
+While some of these activities will be an extension of current resource management practices (such as allocation, auditing and merger/closure procedures), other activities may provide new registry functions designed to meet the changing needs of RIPE NCC members.
+As a result of these activities, the RIPE NCC will evolve its role from distributing and registering Internet number resources to more actively managing the full lifecycle of these resources.